agentm/project-m36/docs/tutd_tutorial.markdown

 # TutorialD Tutorial for Project:M36

 TutorialD is an logic language designed by Chris Date for interacting with any relational algebra engine.
 Project:M36 supports this language for the purposes of learning about the relational algebra.
-TutorialD is not recommended for use in production systems.
+For a more type-safe interface to Project:M36, consider using the [Haskell client library](/docs/projectm36_client_library.markdown).

 It is presumed that the audience for this tutorial has at least some minimal background with an SQL-based DBMS.